Need A Divorce? What happens next…

 Mediated Divorce Contracts

-If you think you and your spouse can effectively interact to work out divorce terms, you could reap the benefits of this approach.
-Mediation costs much less than engaging in court battles plus the decision and approval through the courts is significantly quicker than with traditional divorce cases in court.
+If you think you and your spouse can effectively interact to work out detachment terms, you could reap the benefits of this approach.
+Mediation costs much less than engaging in court battles plus the decision and approval through the courts is significantly quicker than with traditional separation cases in court.

 Collaborative Divorce Contracts